Livingston, Tennessee

-Livingston is part of the Cookeville, Tennessee Micropolitan Statistical Area.
+Livingston is part of the Cookeville, Tennessee Micropolitan Statistical Area with a 2023 population of 148,226.

 History

+The town of Livingston, Tennessee was purchased on August 10, 1833.
+Forty acres of land was bought for two hundred dollars.
 Livingston was named after Edward Livingston (1764–1836), who served as Secretary of State under President Andrew Jackson.
 In 1833, in a close and controversial election, the residents of Overton County voted to move the county seat from the town of Monroe to Livingston.

+While Livingston has been home to many people it was home to Governor Albert H. Roberts.
+Along with working in Livingston Albert H. Roberts also worked at the Alpine Institute.
+The Alpine Institution was a private Presbyterian mission school located in Overton County, Tennessee.
+Along with Livingston being home to A.H.
+Roberts, it's also home to one of only 35 Iron Lungs in the country.

+The National Register of Historic Places includes three buildings in Livingston: the Overton County Courthouse, the American Legion Hut, and Gov. Albert H. Roberts Law Office.

 Geography

 Livingston is located at 36°23′13″N 85°19′32″W (36.386942, -85.325568), approximately 15 miles north by northeast of Cookeville.